-motorcycles were produced from 1956 to 1968.
+Based in Dudley, Worcestershire, the Alpha company produced motorcycles from 1956 to 1968.

 Fred Cutler, Managing Director at the time, then designed an engine with the induction controlled by flywheel flanges.

-Even though the machine was successful, only eight engines were built before the controlling company brought production to a halt.
+Although the machine was successful, only eight engines were built before the controlling company brought production to a halt.

-Sources: Graces Guide
+Source: Graces Guide